HackerYou/scratchWorkshop/scratch.md

 The goal for this workshop is to introduce you to some of the key concepts of programming through an intuitive and fun programming language called Scratch.

-## Warmup: Bingo Cards
-Let's start with a quick warmup!

 ## What is Code?
 Code is a way that we as humans can interact with machines.
 When we use a computer, a phone or a tablet, we are using pre-defined commands to complete tasks.

-You can think of code as a language that allows humans to communicate with computers.
-Just like a spoken language, it has words and grammar (called 'syntax') that help you to describe to the computer what you're trying to accomplish.

 And what can you accomplish with code?
 Well, in the bootcamp, you'll learn how to use code to build webpages.
 But you can also use code to build desktop applications, games, and even operating systems.

-And just like spoken languages, there are many different kinds of programming languages.
-During the bootcamp we'll be focusing specifically on JavaScript, because it is the primary language that is used to create interactivity on web pages.

-What do we mean when we say interactivity?
-Well, if HTML and CSS describe how a website is structured and how it looks, **JavaScript describes what happens when the user interacts with it**.

-This can include creating galleries that flick between images on their own, webpages that let you login and have your own account, and forms that check to make sure you've filled out all of the fields before they let you submit them.
-These all fall under the category of website 'functionality'.
+Underneath all programming language is one unifying principles: logic.

-Though languages all have different syntax, they share a lot of common logic.
+, they share a lot of common logic.
 Once you learn this logic in one language, it will be very easy to transfer it over to another.
 If this is your first time learning a new programming language, you will find that your second one will take you a fraction of the time to learn.

 With that in mind - we're going to introduce you today to a different kind of programming language called Scratch.
-While the syntax of Scratch may be different, you will find that the concepts transfer over 100% to when we start learning JavaScript.
-So pay close attention!

 ## What is Scratch?
 Scratch is a programming language created by MIT where you can create your own interactive stories, animations, games, music, and art.

-Because Scratch has been designed for kids, it's easy to learn and use - but it still teaches some fundamental  concepts that make up the foundation of a programming language like JavaScript.
+Because Scratch has been designed for kids, it's easy to learn and use - but most importantly, it helps you to develop logic skills that are important in learning any programming language.

-Ideas that show up in Scratch that you will see again in JavaScript:
+Scratch teaches some of the core principles of programming:
 * manipulating **variables** - chunks of compute memory - to store and retrieve data
 * using **operators** including arithmetic, logic operators (and, or, not), concatenation operators (this joins sentences together), and even triginometry
 * understanding **control flow** - the way computers move through stages of a program